dfelinto/blender-manual/manual/files/blend/rename.rst

       Multiple character types can be removed at once by :kbd:`Shift-LMB` on the types.

 Strip From
-   Start
-      Strips any leading characters in the name.
+   :Start: Strips any leading characters in the name.
-   End
-      Strips any trailing characters in the name.
+   :End: Strips any trailing characters in the name.

 Change Case